optimagic-dev/optimagic/docs/source/development/how-to.md

    $ conda activate estimagic-docs
    ```

-   Still in the `docs` folder, type
+   Inside the `docs` folder, type

    ```bash
    $ make html
    ```

    and sphinx automatically builds the documentation locally.
-You can then open the html
+You can view the built
-   pages in your browser (e.g. Google Chrome) via
+   html documentation in your browser (e.g. Google Chrome) via

    ```bash
    $ google-chrome build/html/index.html